Causal Discovery in Mixtures of Populations: ALGORITHM

 \section{ALGORITHM}

 We will now outline the first two phases of our algorithm, leaving out the final phase of orienting edges with respect to Meek's rules.
-The first phase involves coarsening sets of variables and applying rank tests.
-We then analyze the output of the first phase $\G_1$ which has removed \emph{most but not all} of the missing edges.
-We define FP edges as these ``leftovers'' and show that they are contained within a subset of bounded size.
+The first phase involves agglomerating sets of variables and applying rank tests.
+We then analyze the output $\G_1$, which has removed \emph{most but not all} of the missing edges.
+We define FP edges as these ``leftovers'' and show that they are contained in a bounded-size subset.
 This fact allows us to resolve all of the non-adjacencies in $\G$ by setting up instances of $k$-MixProd in Phase II.